Poisons and dangerous products for dogs

-If you're reading this with your stomach in knots, breathe: you've done nothing wrong, and you can still act.
-Many poisons work in silence.
-Your dog can seem perfectly normal for hours while antifreeze or rat poison is already doing its damage.
-That's why we call before the symptoms appear: the window in which treatment works best closes fast.
-His liver doesn't filter the way ours does, and products that are harmless to us (a tablet dropped on the floor, a bit of leftover dark chocolate) weigh far more heavily on him.
+If you're reading this with your stomach in knots, you can still act.
+Many poisons work without showing anything.
+Your dog may seem perfectly normal for hours while antifreeze or rat poison is already doing damage.
+That's why you call before the symptoms appear: that's when treatment works best, and that window closes fast.
+His liver doesn't filter the way ours does: products that are harmless to us, like a tablet dropped on the floor or the last square of dark chocolate, can poison him.

-These simple actions are worth more than any home remedy.
+These simple steps are worth more than any home remedy.

 Move your dog away from the product

-Pick up whatever is left (box, packet, puddle) and put it out of reach, without panicking.
+Collect whatever is left (box, sachet, puddle) and put it out of reach, without panicking.

 Call without waiting

-Your vet, the emergency clinic or an animal poison centre.
-In France: the CNITV (Lyon) and the CAPAE-Ouest (Nantes).
+Your vet, the emergency clinic, or one of France's two animal poison centres, the CNITV and the CAPAE-Ouest.
+These are phone numbers, reachable from anywhere.

 Keep the packaging to hand

-The label tells you the exact compound and guides the whole course of treatment.
+The label gives the exact molecule and guides the whole treatment.
 A photo of the product or the plant helps too.

 Note the time and the amount

-When, how much, what: these three pieces of information guide the professional on the phone.
+When, how much, what: those three pieces of information guide the professional on the phone.

 Describe honestly what happened

-Even if it involves medication or cannabis: nobody's judging you, we're treating your dog, and hidden information wastes precious time.
+Even if it involves a medicine or cannabis: nobody is judging you, only your dog's care matters, and hiding a detail costs him precious time.

 The right habit is to store these products up high AND locked away, somewhere your dog never goes.
 Not just "left on the worktop".